trevor-dolby-at-ibm-com/ace-vnc-devcontainer/README.md

 ![server startup](/files/vnc-codespace-port-6080.png)

+If there are no pop-ups (as seems to happen in some cases for unknown reasons), the port can be forwarded manually from the the "PORTS" tab using the "Forward a Port" button and entering 6080.

-This page is a directory, and the `vnc.html` page is the one we need to gain access to VNC:
+The port 6080 default page is a directory, and the `vnc.html` page is the one we need to gain access to VNC:

 ![vnc page](/files/vnc-codespace-vnc-html.png)